Joe Chung ︎

 Circular Rhythm Machine, 2019

 Circular Rhythm Machine was part of a thirteen-week studio project involving research, feedback and iteration.
-You can more about the design process on the project Github Page here, and the paper here.
+You can more about the design process on the project Github Page here, and the research paper here.

 Created in Processing using its OpenCV library.